nicholasdille/container-slides/120_kubernetes/ci_cd/slides.md

 ### Wait for reconciliation

+Reconciliation takes time

-XXX after apply, scale, delete
+Do not use sleep after apply, scale, delete

-XXX do not sleep
+Let `kubectl` do the waiting:

 ```bash
 kubectl wait --for=condition=ready pod/foo